ABOUT US

 Years later the tradition was revived by former 10th Ward Alderwoman Susan Sadlowski Garza in September 2015 with the support of local businesses, unions, and community members.
 The new parade ran down Ewing Avenue on the Southeast Side and was followed by Eddie Fest, featuring live music, food and fun for the whole family.
 Eddie Fest was named after Sadlowski Garza’s father, the legendary United Steelworkers activist Edward ‘Oilcan’ Sadlowski.

-The 2023 Chicago Labor Day Parade and Eddie Fest is moving from the East Side, but not far.
-After Sadlowski Garza’s retirement in 2023, the parade and festival will move to the Pullman Historic District, which has been developing and highlighting its ties to the Chicago labor movement and labor history over the past few years.
+The 2023 Chicago Labor Day Parade and Eddie Fest moved from the East Side, but not far.
+After Sadlowski Garza’s retirement in 2023, the parade and festival moved to the Pullman Historic District, which has been developing and highlighting its ties to the Chicago labor movement and labor history over the past few years.

 Labor Day is an American holiday that celebrates and honors the contributions of working-class people.
 Organized and run by the Chicago Federation of Labor, the parade seeks to celebrate union pride, solidarity, and community togetherness.
 We look forward to hosting another successful event that families can enjoy for years to come.